python/cpython/Doc/howto/doanddont.rst

 from module import name1, name2
 -------------------------------

-This is a "don't" which is much weaker then the previous "don't"s but is still something you should not do if you don't have good reasons to do that.
+This is a "don't" which is much weaker than the previous "don't"s but is still something you should not do if you don't have good reasons to do that.
 The reason it is usually bad idea is because you suddenly have an object which lives in two separate namespaces.
 When the binding in one namespace changes, the